Call us for all Locksmiths Services in Bristol & Bath including:

-It has come to our attention that it is getting increasingly difficult to tell genuine local Bristol locksmiths from the rouge operators that use modern technology to simply pose as local locksmiths when in reality they can be based on the other side of the country or even the other side of the world.
-For an explanation of how they are able to do this, and how to avoid getting caught out, see the article on our local Bristol locksmiths page.
+(It has come to our attention that it is unfortunately getting increasingly difficult to tell genuine local Bristol locksmiths from the rouge operators that use modern technology to simply pose as local locksmiths when in reality they can be based on the other side of the country or even the other side of the world.
+For an explanation of how they are able to do this, and how to avoid getting caught out, see our local Bristol locksmiths article above.)

 Non-Destructive entry whenever possible with Bristol and Bath Locksmiths.

 Unfortunately some locksmiths will go in with a heavy handed approach to opening locks simply because that is quicker and easier for them.
 At Bristol and Bath Locksmiths we will always take the time to do our best to gain entry using non-destructive methods - for example by picking the lock instead of drilling it out.

 Of-course there will be times when this might be not be possible - unfortunately the reality of locksmithing is not quite like that depicted on films and TV where the expert locksmith can gain entry into any door and lock within just a couple of minutes using just a paper-clip!
 In reality some locks cannot be picked within a reasonable length of time, and therefore drilling may be required.
 However we will always advise the customer as we go, and always ensure that our work is carried out to highest standards with minimum, and usually no, damage to the surrounding door.